 This post will not be about the finger.
 You probably already figured out that through the removal of his finger, John Wheelwright joins Chief Watahantowet, the armadillo, the dressmaker’s dummy, the Mary Magdalene statue in armlessness.

 Wheelwright comments of the thinness of Katherine Keeling.
 Her thinness is symbolic of her unselfishness as she gives her life away to her charges–family, friends and the students of the school.
-She’s very nurturing, even of Wheelwright in that she takes him on family vacations to the cabin.
+She’s very nurturing, even of Wheelwright; she takes him on family vacations to the cabin.

 It can be said that Katherine experiences “fullness” in her life where Wheelwright does not.

-It is clear through the narration of this story that John Wheelwright experiences fulfillment in his relationship with Owen Meany, indeed, it is likely that the reader experiences something of the same thing while reading the novel—but he has not experienced it since Owen’s death.
+It is clear through the narration of this story that John Wheelwright experiences fulfillment in his relationship with Owen Meany.
+Indeed, it is likely that the reader experiences something of the same thing while reading the novel.
+Wheelwright has not experienced this fullness since Owen’s death.

-There has never been another encounter with a richer and deeper life for Wheelwright because he still holds the transcendent to be oppositional rather than incarnational.
-With this chasm between immanent and transcendent realities, Wheelwright’s perspective is laden with a host of other oppositions—the United States “must either be perfect or damned;” Owen must be either divine or human” and his own life must be “either wonderful or terrible” ( Taylor 153).
-In the absence of an incarnational perspective, he does not encounter fullness in the transcendent, instead he often experiences a “self-exile into bitterness, childishness, self-pity and nostalgia” (153)—the negative orientation of fullness.
+There has never been another encounter with a richer and deeper life for Wheelwright because he still holds the transcendent as oppositional rather than incarnational.
+With this chasm between immanent and transcendent realities, Wheelwright’s perspective is laden with a host of other oppositions—the United States “must either be perfect or damned;” Owen must be either divine or human” and his own life must be “either wonderful or terrible.”
+In the absence of an incarnational perspective, he does not encounter fullness in the transcendent, instead, he often experiences a “self-exile into bitterness, childishness, self-pity and nostalgia” (153)—the negative orientation of fullness.

 Owen insists that his faith is not childish, or irrational.
 He tries to explain reasonable faith to Johnny using the statue of Mary Magdalene that was near the basketball court where they practiced “the shot” until it was dark.
 Owen would ask, “YOU CAN’T SEE HER, BUT YOU KNOW SHE’S STILL THERE, RIGHT?”
 He repeatedly, and annoyingly, returned to this question, “YOU’RE SURE . . .
 YOU HAVE NO DOUBT . . .
 YOU ABSOLUTELY KNOW SHE’S THERE?” until Johnny screams, “Yes!”
 Then Owen says, “NOW YOU KNOW HOW I FEEL ABOUT GOD” (451).

 When you have finished the chapter entitled, “The Shot,” read my commentary on the final chapter of A Prayer for Owen Meany.

 Eisenstein, Paul.
 “On the Ethics of Sanctified Sacrifice: John Irving’s A Prayer for Owen Meany.”
 Literature Interpretation Theory 17 (2006): 1-21.